Tuberculosis Awareness for Health Care Workers

 - Vaccine for Tuberculosis

 - The descriptions listed below all relate to TB.
-Match each of the descriptions with the item in the drop-down box that it describes.
+Match each description to the item in the drop-down box it describes.

 - All of the following are included in an effective TB infection control program, except: